roberth5/experiment/README.md

 	Now if you run the ```git remote``` command, you'll see two remotes.

-4. Now it shows up a different branch in GHD...
+4. So GitHub Desktop sees the remote, but won't let me switch to it because "A branch with that name already exists".
+So what about VS Code?